Quantum bogodynamics

 The Jargon File Glossary describes the theory as follows:

 The unit of bogosity is microLenat, proposed by David Jefferson, and was intended as an attack against computer scientist Doug Lenat.
-"Doug had failed the student on an important exam because the student gave only “AI is bogus” as his answer to the questions.
-The slur is generally considered unmerited, but it has become a running gag nevertheless.
+"Doug had failed the student on an important exam because the student gave only 'AI is bogus' as his answer to the questions.
+The slur is generally considered unmerited, but it has nevertheless become a running gag.
 Some of Doug's friends argue that of course a microLenat is bogus, since it is only one millionth of a Lenat.
 Others have suggested that the unit should be redesignated after the grad student, as the microReid."

-The term was formulated by hacker community, where bogons were used to describe units of "bogusness" or failure.
+The term comes from hacker culture, where bogons were used to describe units of "bogusness" or failure.